souryacs/LitRevw/SingleCellMethods.md

 ## Spatial Transcriptomics

+### Reviews

 [Benchmarking spatial and single-cell transcriptomics integration methods for transcript distribution prediction and cell type deconvolution - Review paper on integration between ST and scRNA-seq - Li et al. Nat Meth 2022](https://pubmed.ncbi.nlm.nih.gov/35577954/): Considers performance metrics: Pearson correlation coefficients (PCC), structural similarity index (SSIM), RMSE, Jensen-Shannon divergence (JS), accuracy score (AS), robustness score (RS).
 1) Tangram and gimVI outperformed the other integration methods on the basis of these metrics.
 2) Considering sparse datasets, Tangram, gimVI, and SpaGE outperformed other integration methods in predicting the spatial distribution of transcripts for highly sparse datasets.
 3) In predicting cell type composition of spots, Cell2location, SpatialDWLS, RCTD, and STRIDE outperformed the other integration methods.
 4) In terms of computational efficiency, Tangram and Seurat are the top two most-efficient methods for processing cell-type deconvolution of spots.

+### Alignment between ST and scRNA-seq (or multi-omic data like SHARE-seq)

+[Deep learning and alignment of spatially resolved single-cell transcriptomes with Tangram - Biancalani et al. Nat Meth 2021](https://pubmed.ncbi.nlm.nih.gov/34711971/) TANGRAM method for alignment between ST and scRNA-seq / snRNA-seq / multi-omic data, collected from the same origin, and at least having shared marker genes.
+Identifies the gene expression patterns and the spatial coordinates at cell resolution.
+Supports various protocols like MERFISH, STARmap, smFISH, Visium, and images.
+Objective function is to mimic the spatial correlation between each gene in the sc/snRNA-seq data and the spatial data.
+Cell density is compared by KL divergence, gene expression is assessed by cosine similarity.
+Assumes that cell segmentation is already done, using tools like ilastik or nucleAIzer.
+A few hundred marker genes are recommended for alignment.

+### Clustering using gene expression and spatial location

 [Identification of spatially associated subpopulations by combining scRNAseq and sequential fluorescence in situ hybridization data - HMRF - Zhu et al. Nat Biotech 2018](https://pubmed.ncbi.nlm.nih.gov/30371680/) First paper using spatial information for ST data clustering.
 After HVG selection and feature reduction, uses HMRF for spatial data.
 KNN is used for initial clustering using gene expression.
 Then spatial prior for HMRF is initialized by Potts model.
 The multinomial distribution is employed to decide the membership of individual cells/spots in a cluster, and the cluster refinement is done by the EM algorithm.
 Implemented in the Giotto toolbox framework [Dries et al. Genome Biology 2021](https://pubmed.ncbi.nlm.nih.gov/33685491/).